-- 1 Do one of the following: - $\bullet\,$ Select the background to apply an adjustment to the background layer - Define an editable area to apply an adjustment to an image area - Select an object to apply an adjustment to an object
+- 1 Do one of the following: - Select the background to apply an adjustment to the background layer - Define an editable area to apply an adjustment to an image area - Select an object to apply an adjustment to an object - 2 In the Adjustments inspector, click the Add adjustment button , and choose an adjustment.

-- 2 In the Adjustments docker, click the Add adjustment button -, and choose an adjustment.
-If the Adjustments docker is not open, click Window Dockers Adjustments. - 3 Choose the adjustment settings you want.
+If the Adjustments inspector is not open, click Window Inspectors Adjustments.

+3 Choose the adjustment settings you want.
-Show and hide an adjustment Enable or disable the check box, located to the right of the adjustment's name.

-Reset the adjustment to its default values Click the Reset button , located to the right of the adjustment name.

-Remember adjustment settings for later use Click the Options button \clubsuit , and click Remember Settings.

-Remove an adjustment from the Adjustments docker Click the Options button, and click Remove.
-Note: The Histogram section can't be removed.
+Show and hide an adjustmentEnable or disable the check box, located to the right of the adjustment's name.Reset the adjustment to its default valuesClick the Reset button , located to the right of the adjustment name.Remember adjustment settings for later useClick the Preferences button , and click Remember Settings.Remove an adjustment from the Adjustments inspectorClick the Preferences button, and click Remove.

-When you apply a non-destructive adjustment to an object, the Hide Effects icon fx appears beside the object name in the Objects docker.